8 September, 2024 Dr Ari Ende

 Definite emergencies

-There are certain symptoms or situations that are definite emergencies, indicating
+There are certain symptoms or situations that are definite emergencies, indicating your pet need to see a vet as soon as possible.

 • After a fight with another animal.
 Even if you can’t see any external injuries your pet might have internal damage and the teeth of another animal will introduce bacteria that can cause a severe infection.